 Our community has also benefited enormously from the presence of H-Net, which began life as History-Net and whose formal name now is Humanities and Social Sciences Online.
-Shrewdly and brilliantly administered by Mark Kornbluh of Michigan State University, H-Net is an online clearing house of moderated discussion lists in all the humanities and social science fields, as well as on special topics.
-Its coverage is very strong in history, and especially in American history, and it has become the intellectual common ground and point of contact for specialists in my field.
-More recently it has been joined by the History Network Newsletter, a George Mason spinoff nicely described by its name.
+Shrewdly administered by Mark Kornbluh of Michigan State University, H-Net is an online clearing house of moderated discussion lists in all the humanities and social sciences fields, as well as on special topics.
+Its coverage is very strong in history, and it has become the intellectual common ground and point of contact for specialists in my field.
+More recently it has been joined by the History Network Newsletter, a George Mason spin-off nicely described by its name.
+21

-For history the technological infrastructure and body of digital source material and scholarly analysis that have been created in almost exactly a decade are remarkable.
-To me they indicate that the field has truly entered the digital age - if one looks in the right places.
-One should do that to celebrate admirable achievements.
-At the same time, we must recognise the sad truth that the technological infrastructure is more pervasive and extensive than many scholars' appreciation of it.
-Even the competence of those who do appreciate its potential often leaves much to be desired.
-I recommend that we think of the successes I have celebrated as small beginnings and recall proverbial wisdom that out of small beginnings grow large and important things.
-I am confident that now we have built it, they will come.
+Perhaps this description of the emerging American institutions in digital history strikes you as a bit dry, but I ask you to consider what a remarkable technological infrastructure and body of digital source material and scholarly analysis has been created in almost exactly a decade.
+To me it indicates that the field has truly entered the digital age, although the sad truth is that at this point the technological infrastructure is more pervasive and extensive than the awareness of the scholarly historical community or even the competence of those who are aware to be able to use the infrastructure fruitfully.
+But out of small beginnings grow large and important things, and I am confident that now that we have built it, they will come.